lutzh/awesome-event-driven-architecture/README.md

 ## 📺 Videos

-### Fundamentals
+### Foundational

 - [Core Decisions in Event-Driven Architecture](https://youtu.be/SKXS2h3MdPM?si=LeamTGy93vAy2QYc) - By Duana Stanley, October 2019.
 Overall a great talk, definitely worth watching.
-Some minor issues:
+Below are some minor issues I have with it.
     - The advice to use ids in events to refer to other entities is not wrong, but needs deeper discussion.
     - I don't like the term "command events", something is either a command or an event.
     - In the end she hints at Kafka as an event store, I don't think that's good idea.

 - [Event-Driven Architectures Done Right](https://youtu.be/A_mstzRGfIE?si=An0YI1034-PazFc5) - By Tim Berglund, May 2021.